TREASURIES-U.S. yields slide on month-end demand; curve steepens

 Because of the sell-off, investors would then have to buy Treasuries to rebalance their portfolios.

-Most Treasury yield curves also steepened on Friday, after flattening for the last three sessions, as weaker-than-forecast consumption and labor cost data eroded some expectation of a large interest rate increase by the Fed of half a percentage point in March.
+Most Treasury yield curves also steepened on Friday, after flattening for the last three sessions, as weaker-than-forecast consumption and labor cost data eroded some expectations of a half percentage point Fed interest rate increase in March.

 A flattening of the curve reflects impending rate hikes that pushes short-term rates higher.

-The 2-year and 10-year yield curve steepened to as much as 65.10 basis points US2US10=TWEB, after hitting its narrowest spread since November 2020 on Thursday.
+The two-year and 10-year yield curve steepened to as much as 65.10 basis points US2US10=TWEB, after hitting its narrowest spread since November 2020 on Thursday.
 That curve was last at 61.10 basis points.

 Friday's reports were mixed, with some weak elements on a monthly basis.
 Overall though, the numbers still suggested higher near-term inflation that should keep the Fed on its tightening path.